Are You Eligible to Vote Absentee?

 .
 Please read the 'Official Election Notice' for military and overseas citizens by clicking here

-How Do You Submit the Application?
+How Do You Submit the Application to receive a ballot by Mail?*

 - Mail to; Voter Registration Office, 750 Miller Dr. SE, Suite C, Leesburg VA 20175